AradhanaChhabra/findMutuals/README.md

 5. Shanti Kumar Saha is a Friend of Bhaskar

-If you select two people, let’s say Sameer and Bhaskar, the application should show the degree of separation as follows.
+If you select two people, let’s say Sameer and Bhaskar, the application should will the degree of separation as follows.

 1. Sameer > Aayushi > Bhaskar

 2. Sameet > Kamalnath Sharma > Shanti Kumar Saha > Bhaskar

-If I select the other two people, let’s say Kamalnath Sharma and Bhaskar, the application should show the degree of separation as follows.
+If I select the other two people, let’s say Kamalnath Sharma and Bhaskar, the application will show the degree of separation as follows.

 1. Kamalnath Sharma > Shanti Kumar Saha > Bhaskar